vinckr/site/content/blog/w40k-reading-guide.md

 - [x] Master of the First - Eye of Terra (35) by Gav Thorpe
 - [x] The Long Night - Eye of Terra (35) by Aaron Dembski-Bowden
   - too lazy to write a review for each of these short stories, but I have to say I really warmed up to the Night Lords.
 Their primarch is pathetic and they are mostly traitors and turncloaks - but I like their savage pride and calculating nature.
 Especially Sevatar is a great character, rotten, cruel and brutal to the bone - but he still has a "good" side to him.
 In any case reading about Sevatar decapitating people with his chainglave is just very entertaining and for now the Night Lords are my favourites from these books.
-- [ ] Bonus 40K: Lord of the Night by Simon Spurrier
+- [x] Lord of the Night by Simon Spurrier - I can recommend this one, very different setting from all other books I read before.
+Really liked the ending as well.
-- [ ] Bonus 40K: Night Lords Omnibus by Aaron Dembski-Bowden
+- [x] Night Lords Omnibus by Aaron Dembski-Bowden - this was a long one, took me a couple of months to get through.
+But highly entertaining I don't want to spoil anything but ADB can bring out the best in the Night Lords very convincingly.
+Truly the best read for those that want to get more into the Night Lords and all the thick lore around them.
+Also the Night Lords have a very unique view on the Great Betrayal and for all their savagery and evil they - or at least some of them - come across as the most sane of the fallen Legions.

 ## Part 5: Imperium Secondus